Arup3201/mini-blog/README.md

-# A minimum blogging platform
+# A minimal blogging platform

 ## **Technologies**